 — Village Voice

-Amy Rigby has established herself one of America’s enduring underground/cult/indie artists, combining the insight and humor of country and folk songwriting with classic rock craftsmanship and punk DIY spirit.
-She formed pre-Americana country band Last Roundup (Rounder) and Richard Hell’s favorite girl group the Shams (Matador) in downtown NYC before launching a solo career with 90s classic album Diary Of A Mod Housewife.
 Amy’s honest, kinetic songwriting has earned her praise from critics (“pithy wisdom, acerbic pen and sterling American guitar classicism” MOJO) and other artists: “Think Randy Newman and Loudon Wainwright, at their best,” says Steve Earle.
-Her songs have been covered by Laura Cantrell and Ronnie Spector, John Flansburgh of They Might Be Giants and Maria Doyle Kennedy.
-Her 2019 memoir Girl To City was called “an instant classic” by The Big Takeover.
+Her songs have been covered by Laura Cantrell, Ronnie Spector and John Flansburgh of They Might Be Giants.
+Her 2019 memoir GIRL TO CITY was called “an instant classic” by The Big Takeover.
 “You can smell the damp, see the clothes, hear the guitars!” says Goldmine.
-She divides her time between New York and the UK with her husband and sometime duo partner Wreckless Eric.
+The follow up, GIRL TO COUNTRY, comes out later this year.

 Some live and interview, thanks to LifeMinute TV